curly60e/pyblock/README.md

 # First Start

 - You will need to find the path of the files tls.cert and admin.macaroon to do the REST connection to have access to LND.
+- [Poetry](https://python-poetry.org/) is needed to ensure every user has the same python dependencies installed.

     ### From LOCAL Node